tensorpack/tensorpack/docs/tutorial/symbolic.md

 When defining the model you can construct the graph using whatever library you feel comfortable with.

-Usually, slim/tflearn/tensorlayer are just symbolic functions, calling them is nothing different from calling `tf.add`.
+Usually, slim/tflearn/tensorlayer are just symbolic function wrappers, calling them is nothing different from calling `tf.add`.
 You may need to be careful how regularizations/BN updates are supposed to be handled in those libraries, though.

 It is a bit different to use sonnet/Keras. sonnet/Keras manages the variable scope by their own model classes, and calling their symbolic functions always creates new variable scope.
 See the [Keras example](../examples/keras) for how to use it within tensorpack.
-The support is only preliminary for now.